UC's academic workers strike brings stress to undergraduates

 “My one professor has been very understanding.
 He sent various emails saying that to support the strikers, he would not give any assignments and would cancel discussions,” Sotelo said.

-The average pay for UC student employees is about $24,000 annually and many academic workers say they have to skip meals or take additional work to make ends meet with their meager salary.
+The average pay for UC student employees is about $24,000 annually, and many academic workers say they have to skip meals or take additional work to make ends meet.

 Jonathan Mackris, who is pursuing a doctorate in film and media at UC Berkeley, said he teaches an undergraduate class about silent film history but often must take on other jobs, including grading papers or teaching reading and composition.